tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 *manager key*.
 Tezos accounts let the manager specify a public delegate key.
 This key may be controlled by the managers themselves, or by another party.
-The responsibility of the delegate is to take part in the proof-of-stake consensus algorithm and in the governance of Tezos.
+The responsibility of the delegate is to take part in the proof-of-stake consensus algorithm and the governance of Tezos.

 The manager can generally change the delegate at any time, though contracts can be marked to specify an immutable delegate.
 Though